Sally332/Perturbation-MMKPNN/README.md

 ---

 ## Datasets
-To avoid overfitting on a single source, this repo is designed to work with **multiple perturbation datasets**:
+To avoid overfitting on a single source, this framework is designed to draw on multiple perturbation datasets, including scPerturb (a harmonized single-cell compendium), Perturb-seq (CRISPR-based perturbation experiments with transcriptional readouts), L1000 from the Connectivity Map (large-scale perturbation–response profiles), and DrugComb (drug perturbation synergy data).
+Together, these resources provide complementary perspectives on how cells respond to genetic and chemical perturbations.
-- **scPerturb**: harmonized single-cell perturbation compendium
-- **Perturb-seq**: CRISPR-based perturbation experiments with transcriptional readouts
-- **L1000 (Connectivity Map)**: large-scale perturbation-response dataset
-- **DrugComb**: drug perturbation synergy data

 ---

 ## Methodology